 Wherever possible it should be positive, with recommendations or suggestions for the future.
 It should always have evidence to back up any assertion which is being made and be capable of being effectively addressed in any interview situation.

-Finally, remember, most of the comment banks listed are not Australian and therefore have an added cultural difference.
+Finally, remember, the comment banks in the second section below are not Australian and therefore could have an added cultural difference.

 - Accelerus [for Teachers]